Case Study – World-Class Noise Performance

 A rapid serological test for the detection of antibodies can be used to determine if a person has had an infection and potentially developed immunity.
 However, current point-of-care tests are limited in performance and not recommended to be used for individual patient diagnostics.

 Subsequently, the RBD-coated chip was challenged by a blind panel of 10 sera provided by Reinier Haga Medical Diagnostic Center (RHMDC).
 The samples were drawn from healthy individuals (pre-COVID-19 pandemic) and individuals with PCR-confirmed COVID-19.
 The PCR-confirmed sera were reference-tested at RHMDC using the Wantai total antibody test (WTA-test).
-The panel was sequentially analysed on Delta Diagnostics’ point-of-care development platform.
+The panel was sequentially analysed on Delta Life Science’ point-of-care development platform.
 Between consecutive sera, the chip was regenerated.
 This effective regeneration procedure allows for rapid testing without replacement of the chip.

 The time-to-result was less than 15 minutes per sample.